The Wedding Banquet

 11 “But when the king came in to look at the guests, he saw there a man who had no wedding garment; 12 and he said to him, ‘Friend, how did you get in here without a wedding garment?’
 And he was speechless.
 13 Then the king said to the attendants, ‘Bind him hand and foot, and cast him into the outer darkness; there men will weep and gnash their teeth.’
 14 For many are called, but few are chosen.”
 Matt.
 22:1-14

-In the kingdom parables, Messiah explained that the Kingdom of Heaven was to be a spiritual one that would be hidden from the “natural man.”
-It was and is known only to a few.
+The vast majority of Messiah’s teachings were in parables.
+The kingdom parables are throughout His teachings.
+Messiah explained that the Kingdom of Heaven would be a spiritual Kingdom and was to be hidden from the “natural man.”
+It was, and is known only to a few.

 Jesus answered, “My kingship is not of this world; if my kingship were of this world, my servants would fight, that I might not be handed over to the Jews; but my kingship is not from the world.”
 John 18:36